GROUP MANAGER – PROCESS IMPROVEMENT

 Darwin has a bachelor’s degree in Industrial Engineering from Auburn University and Master of Science in Management from Georgia State.
 He is also a registered P.E. and earned a Certified Logistics Professional from Georgia Tech.

-Dr. Henry B. (Hank) Hobbs is a project manager for Georgia Tech’s Enterprise Innovation Institute.
+Dr. Henry B. (Hank) Hobbs is the South Georgia region manager for Georgia Tech’s Enterprise Innovation Institute.
 Hobbs will provide a broad range of industrial services to help business and manufacturing companies across Georgia grow and stay competitive.

-Prior to joining Georgia Tech, Hobbs spent the last 12 years with the Technical College System of Georgia at Altamaha Technical College in Southeast Georgia.
+Prior to this position, Hobbs was a project manager for Georgia Tech.
+Before joining Georgia Tech, Hobbs spent the last 12 years with the Technical College System of Georgia at Altamaha Technical College in Southeast Georgia.
 Through this role he helped business and industry develop and implement customized training, apprenticeship, and workforce development programs that are innovative, cost effective, and impact driven.
 Previously, Hobbs spent more than 10 years in industry, working with Emerson Electric Company as an Industrial and Manufacturing Engineer and later Plant Engineer and Safety, Health and Environmental Manager for the Alco Controls Division.
 His background includes traditional Industrial Engineering disciplines, quality systems, process improvement, welding, automation, stamping and metals manufacturing, and regulatory compliance.

 Hobbs received both his Bachelors and Master’s Degree in Technology and Industrial Management from Georgia Southern University and his Doctorate in Adult, Career, and Technical Education from Valdosta State University.
 He is a Certified Economic Developer Trainer and a graduate of the Georgia Academy for Economic Development.

 Kelley Hundt is the East Metro Atlanta Region Manager for Georgia Tech’s Enterprise Innovation Institute, specializing in helping the Healthcare industry, specifically hospitals, adopt Lean principles to improve their processes.
 A project that she recently worked on for Piedmont Newnan Hospital’s operating room won a prestigious VHA Georgia award for Operational Efficiency.